Proven-Paradox/shaper-system/Handbook.md

 * *Dark* - Consuming blackness, draining life, unholy blight.
 If the damage comes from utilizing darkness or draining away the health of others, it is dark damage.
 * *Almighty* - Beyond definition and comprehension, power in its rawest form.
 Almighty damage is extremely rare, and no force in existence can resist it.

 With the exception of Almighty damage, enemies may have resistances or weaknesses to any combination of these damage types.
 A character can tell when they have struck a resistance or weakness as their blow lands; the results should be noticeably different from their expectations.

+## HP
+HP (hit points or health points, both work) are an abstract representation of a character’s health.
+While the character still has HP, they can press on.
+At a glance this could just be how much punishment the character can endure, but one could take it farther than that.
+Endurance, pain tolerance, mental fortitude, and dumb luck can all be part of a character’s HP.

+### Losing HP
+Losing HP does not necessarily mean being struck by a weapon or attack.
+Remember, HP are abstract.
+Losing HP can be represented by narrowly avoiding a brutal attack (and thus using up one’s luck).
+It could be parrying a heavy blow, but suffering significant pain in one’s arm from the effort (testing one’s pain tolerance).
+It could be expending internal energy to throw an arcane shield up to deflect a spell (draining one’s endurance).
+And, maybe in the end, it could be getting a knife in the back.
+One should take getting hit as an opportunity for creativity, just like dealing a hit.

+### Reaching 0 HP
+Upon reaching 0 remaining HP, a character is knocked unconscious and receives an Injury (explained below).
+They can take no actions and cannot be healed unless someone spends at least five minutes tending to them outside of combat or dangerous situations.

 ## Injuries
 When you lose all HP, you take an injury and fall unconscious.
 You can’t move, take actions, and are completely unaware of your surroundings.
 Anything that would cause additional damage while you’re at zero HP causes an additional injury.